LakshyaKhatri/Bookshelf-Reader-API/README.md

 Get Book Information | /api/book/\<book-id\>/ | Scrapped book information.

 # Client Side Application
-If you want to see how can this REST API can be used at client side then checkout [Bookshelf Reader Android Application](https://github.com/LakshyaKhatri/Bookshelf-Reader)
+If you want to see how this REST API can be used at client side then checkout [Bookshelf Reader Android Application](https://github.com/LakshyaKhatri/Bookshelf-Reader)

 # Liscence
 MIT License